Mahtte94/wheel-of-fortune/README.md

 MIT License

 ## 🙌 Acknowledgements
-Made by Mahtias Jebrand, Filip Lyrheden and Jack Svensson Special thanks to the creators of the Tivoli API
+Made by Mahtias Jebrand, Filip Lyrheden and Jack Svensson.
+Special thanks to the creators of the Tivoli API.